Enalean/tuleap/plugins/ldap/README.txt

 ===========

 This is the LDAP plugin for Tuleap.
 It provides:
-- LDAP authentication for web access (both browsing & soap) and SVN http(s).
+- LDAP authentication for web access and SVN http(s).
 - Querying for directory in "global search"
 - Binding with LDAP groups.
 Ability to bind a Tuleap user group or project members with any LDAP group.
 - Autocompletion of ldap logins where user name is required
 - Automatic registeration of ldap users when they are referenced.
 You can add